 The snow-capped mountain sceneries begin to take larger shapes, and the green grassy landscape continues to create less distance between you and the stunning mountainscapes and you know you are almost there.

-Fun fact: The highway was first opened to the public in 1948 during WWII.
+Fun fact: The highway was first opened to the public in 1948 during world war II.
 The existing route (through continuous work) is now roughly 2230 kilometres.

 How Long Will It Take To Drive To Alaska?

-The distance is mostly a set thing, but the duration it will take usually depends on factors like the traveller, their driving skills (or who they are driving with) and their plans.
+Even though the distance is mostly a set thing, trip duration usually depends on factors like driving skills and weather conditions.

 So, we can only make a rough estimate.
-Here’s what the total travel duration would be like when travelling from different states.
+The below table summarizes approximate travel times from different states: